daijingz/Algorithm-and-Design/README.md

 **Reminder**
 * This project includes some past works from taken courses, self-working, and funs
 * Because of time limits, not all parts are complete.
+* This project have error handling designs on a lot of algorithms.
 * If you find any mistakes please give feedback to David directly (**Through emails**)

 ## Python version includes: